jchavarri/jsoo-react-realworld-example-app/README.md

 # Acknowledgements

-This projects was adapted from https://github.com/jihchi/rescript-react-realworld-example-app by [@jihchi](https://github.com/jihchi).
+This project was adapted from https://github.com/jihchi/rescript-react-realworld-example-app by [@jihchi](https://github.com/jihchi).